 About the Organization

-- Lead a diverse group of staff to develop and implement landscape connectivity and wildlife corridor projects that advance the Y2Y vision;
+- Work with colleagues and partners to help develop, fund and implement landscape connectivity and wildlife corridor projects that advance the Y2Y vision;

 - Take an active role in ensuring equitable experiences, strengthening inclusion, knowledge and promoting a culture of inclusivity and belonging that embraces the contributions of all team members;

-- Support fundraising as needed including: drafting proposals, reports and budgets; occasional meetings with donors and funders, leading landscape connectivity team to identify potential new opportunities;
+- Support fundraising as needed including: developing appropriate portions of proposals, reports and budgets; occasional meetings with donors and funders, helping landscape connectivity team to identify potential new opportunities;

 - Travel within the Y2Y region as required.

-- Experience in leading and managing conservation and science/knowledge projects that promote landscape connectivity, preferably in the Y2Y region, on public and/or private lands;
+- Experience in supporting projects that promote landscape connectivity, preferably in the Y2Y region, on public and/or private lands;

-- Demonstrated ability to both distil complex science and knowledge, and use it to support landscape connectivity;
+- Demonstrated ability to interpret complex science and knowledge and use it to support landscape connectivity;

 - Experience engaging with government agencies and elected officials at various levels of government, particularly agencies responsible for transportation infrastructure, natural resources management and/or wildlife conservation;